hyssostech/sketch-thru-plan-sdk-js/samples/gmaps/README.md

 * `azlang` - MS Cognitive Services Speech language (default is en-US)
 * `azendp` - Optional MS Cognitive Services Speech custom language model endpoint
 * `stpurl` - STP Websockets URL

+1. A connection to the STP server is established and Google Maps is displayed.
+If an error message is displayed, verify that STP is running on the server at the address and port configured above, and that the port is not being blocked by a firewall
+1. Enter symbols by sketching and speaking, for example:
+    * Sketch a point (or small line) and speak "Infantry Company", or "Recon Platoon", or "Stryker Brigade"
+    * Sketch a line and speak "Phase Line Blue", or "Company Boundary", or "Main Attack Boston"
+    * Sketch an area and speak "Objective Bravo" or "Assembly Area"
+1. **NOTE**: Authorization for access to the microphone is displayed when speech recognition is activated
+    * In Chrome, the authorization popup is shown repeatedly unless the page is served as SSL-enabled `https`.
+For quick testing, complete the sketching, approve access and speak.
+Notice as well that Chrome crashes if run from Visual Studio Code in debug mode when the speech recognition is activated
+    * Firefox provides a checkbox to avoid the need for repeated authorization, so authorization needs to be provided a single time
+1. Successful recognition of the symbol results in generic blue rectangles (for friendly) or red lozenges (enemy) to be displayed, with Tactical Graphics displayed in black
+1. To pan and zoom, hold the `Ctrl` key while dragging the mouse

 ## Code walkthrough